danhermes/Ragent/HQ/old/readme.md

 # Ragent Dispatch System

 The Dispatch System is the executive function of the Ragent ecosystem.
-It listens to the stakeholder (via Blaine CLI), parses intent, creates structured tasks, coordinates agents and tools, tracks execution, and delivers progress and insights back to the user.
+It listens to the stakeholder (via Blanee CLI), parses intent, creates structured tasks, coordinates agents and tools, tracks execution, and delivers progress and insights back to the user.

 ## Quick Start